sansagara/banistmo/README.md

 # Banistmo: A challenge

 An Angular App.
 Meant as a display of some frontend programming skills.
+This depends on the companion Restful Backend App, which is [here](https://github.com/sansagara/banistmo-backend)
+This is already deployed to Heroku for convenience.
+It can be found on [banistmo.herokuapp.com](http://banistmo.herokuapp.com/login)

-The whole set of resources are available on [banistmo.herokuapp.com](http://banistmo.herokuapp.com/)
+An index of the whole set of resources is available on the backend [banistmo-back.herokuapp.com](http://banistmo-back.herokuapp.com/index.html)

 ## Running Locally